 Recent studies suggest that men who smoke have on average 17% or less sperm count than men who don’t smoke.

-Finally, some newer reserach has also found a link between weight and fertility in men.
+Finally, some newer research has also found a link between weight and fertility in men.
 Make sure to read it!

 So, how can you improve your odds of getting pregnant?